How to get the most out of the Mountain Passes South Africa (MPSA) website

 Click on the relevant sub-title.
 A page will open up showing all the passes in ranking order for that particular statistic.
 The first 10 passes have been hyperlinked, so you can go directly to a specific pass that might interest you.

 As passes are added, the statistics will change until such time as we have completed the entire project.
+Due to data constraints we only list the top 100 passes in each category.

 FIND A PASS